Xilinx/Vitis_Libraries/vision/docs/src/include/lsc_api.rst

 .. rubric:: Resource Utilization

-The following table summarizes the resource utilization  of the kernel in different configurations, generated using Vitis HLS 2020.2 tool, to process a FULL HD image.
+The following table summarizes the resource utilization  of the kernel in different configurations, generated using the Vitis HLS 2020.2 tool, to process a FULL HD image.

-.. table:: Table Lensshading correction Resource Utilization Summary
+.. table:: Table: Lens Shading Correction Resource Utilization Summary

   +--------------------+-------------------------+--------------------------+--------------+--------+---------+---------+
   |   Operating Mode   |   Operating Frequency   |   Utilization Estimate                                               |